 Okay.
 I’ve said a lot in previous reviews about how good Wonder Woman is.
 So much so that it’s hard to know what to say anymore, which is a problem.
 Especially since this issue is the best so far.
 So here’s a quick way of reviewing this:

 Take a thesaurus and look up the word fantastic.
 You’ll find a lot of alternative words listed there, like superb, brilliant and plenty more.
-All of them fit, because this issue deserves every damn one of them.
+All of them fit, because Wonder Woman #7 deserves every damn one of them.

 The writing isn’t just good, it’s great.
 It’s intelligent and well-paced, while the ending is quite possibly the smartest way to defeat a villain which completely symbolizes everything which Wonder Woman stands for, not just as a character but as an ideal.
 While this storyline may have been accused by some of moving a little slowly throughout this arc, the payoff here makes it all worthwhile.